-Where should you post your content, LinkedIn or the company blog?
+Where should you post your content?
+LinkedIn vs the company blog.

-LinkedIn's network offers maximum reach, putting your content directly in front of your connections, whereas the company blog allows greater control and contributes to your firm's collective thought leadership.
+LinkedIn's network offers maximum reach, putting your content directly in front of your connections.
+The company blog allows greater control and contributes to your firm's collective thought leadership.

 The answer is that you should do a bit of both.
 Posting on your firm's site offers a load of benefits (that I've mentioned below) and then sharing that content as an update on LinkedIn gives your content reach.
 LinkedIn is an excellent channel to drive your audience to your blog.

 There are also a few important reasons to publish on your firm's blog;

 1. The company blog is an easy first step for authors